-The Jade tree plant, or Crassula ovata, is native to the Capetown area of South Africa.
+The Jade bonsai tree plant, or Crassula ovata, is native to the Cape Town area of South Africa.
 The jade tree plant is part of a classification of plants known as succulents.
 The jade plant has thick, glossy, deep green, oval-shaped leaves and thick brown stems.

-Succulents tend to grow in dry areas such as deserts and their leaves retain water for long periods of time.
-The jade plant prefers thick, sandy soils similar to those found in its natural desert habitat.
-Because of this, jade plants are good plants for the beginning gardener, as they are very low maintenance.
+Succulents generally grow in dry areas like deserts, where their leaves retain water for long periods of time.
+The jade plant prefers thick, sandy soils, similar to those found in its natural desert habitat.
+Because of this, jade plants are excellent for beginner gardeners, as they are low-maintenance.

-Most people don’t know that the jade plant produces pink-tipped white flowers with a delicate star shape.
-This is because the plant does not bloom when kept indoors.
-The plant blooms in the winter due to the lack of natural light.
+Most people don’t realize that the jade plant produces pink-tipped white flowers with a delicate star shape.
+This happens when the plant is outdoors during the winter months.
+When kept indoors, the jade plant bonsai typically doesn’t bloom due to insufficient natural light.
+The plant blooms in the winter when exposed to natural daylight.

 If the plant is kept indoors where the lights are turned on and off, it is unable to sense this change in the amount of daylight, which is what triggers flowering.
 Experts recommend that for this plant to flourish, it needs to be exposed to daylight outside starting in the fall.